Aurelian: Rise to power

 When Claudius died, his brother Quintillus seized power with support of the Senate.
-With an act typical of the Crisis of the Third Century, the army refused to recognize the new emperor, preferring to support one of its own commanders: Aurelian was proclaimed emperor about May 270 by the legions in Sirmium.
+With an act typical of the Crisis of the Third Century, the army refused to recognize the new emperor, preferring to support one of its own commanders: Aurelian was proclaimed emperor about August or September (older sources argue for May) by the legions in Sirmium.
 Aurelian defeated Quintillus' troops, and was recognized as emperor by the Senate after Quintillus' death.
 The claim that Aurelian was chosen by Claudius on his death bed can be dismissed as propaganda; later, probably in 272, Aurelian put his own dies imperii at the day of Claudius' death, thus implicitly considering Quintillus a usurper.

-With his base of power secure, he now turned his attention to Rome's greatest problems — recovering the vast territories lost over the previous two decades, and reforming the res publica.
+With his base of power secure, he now turned his attention to Rome's greatest problems – recovering the vast territories lost over the previous two decades, and reforming the res publica.

 The Roman Empire in the 270s

 In 248, Emperor Philip the Arab had celebrated the millennium of the city of Rome with great and expensive ceremonies and games, and the Empire had given a tremendous proof of self-confidence.
-In the following years, however, the Empire had to face a huge pressure from external enemies, while, at the same time, dangerous civil wars threatened the empire from within, with usurpers weakening the strength of the state.
+In the following years, the Empire had to face a huge pressure from external enemies, while, at the same time, dangerous civil wars threatened the empire from within, with usurpers weakening the strength of the state.
 Also, the economic substrate of the state, agriculture and commerce, suffered from the disruption caused by the instability.
-On top of this an epidemic swept through the Empire around 250, greatly diminishing manpower both for the army and for agriculture.
+On top of this, an epidemic swept through the Empire around 250, greatly diminishing manpower both for the army and for agriculture.

 The end result was that the Empire could not endure the blow of the capture of Emperor Valerian in 260 by the Sassanids.
 The eastern provinces found their protectors in the rulers of the city of Palmyra, in Syria, whose autonomy grew until the formation of the Palmyrene Empire, which was successful in defending against the Sassanid threat.
 The western provinces, those facing the limes of the Rhine, seceded to form a third, autonomous state within the territories of the Roman Empire, which is now known as the Gallic Empire.

 In Rome, the Emperor was occupied with internal menaces to his power and with the defence of Italia and the Balkans.